CLICK HERE for a Student Membership Form – No Cost to Join the Texas Alliance

 – Opportunity to have industry relevant material you’ve written featured on the Alliance’s social media platforms

-– Invitations to TAEP events and seminars
+– Invitations to TAEP events and seminars (registrations are not complimentary)

 – Multiple networking opportunities with the leading decision-makers in the oil patch throughout the year